What It Means To Be An Adult

 The adult part of our human nature has executive powers to "put plans, actions, or laws into effect."
 The ideal is for the adult to be and act intelligently, rationally, and reasonably, in a word wisely.
-This is also the ideal of the parent state but it is influenced significantly by the parenting received as a child so thinks and acts from past learning and experience.
+This is also the ideal of the parent but the parent state is historically influenced significantly by the parenting received as a child, so tends to think and act from past learning and experience.
 The adult is anchored in the present so decisions and actions are unprejudiced by the past.